Camp Yavneh: Na'aleh

 Rising 12th graders have the option to participate in a six-week educational trip to Israel.
 This trip is called "Na'aleh" (נאלה).
 The trip is usually staffed by one or two mature counselors, who have worked at the camp for multiple years.

-Counselors (מדריכים) and Rashei Eidot (ראשי אידות)
+Counselors (מדריכים) and Rashei Eidot (ראשי עידות)

 18-year-olds have the opportunity to return to camp as counselors.
 Sometimes, counselors return for multiple years as a counselor.

 Every division has multiple counselors and one or two Rashei Eidot ("roshes").
 Roshes must be a returning counselor, because they need more experience than their co-counselors.